FrancoMelandri/yase/src/yase-core/README.md

 ### hash

-At the moment as hashing algorithm I decided to calculate an **MD5** of the original URL and take the frst N characters.
+At the moment as hashing algorithm I decided to calculate an **MD5** of the original URL and take the first N characters.

 Due the fact the Hashing algorithm is implemented by a particular class that implement a well defined interface injected using the dotnet **IoC**, I am always able to change the logic without any kind of impact in the rest of the code.